 The belief perpetuated on the internet is that stairs are bad for Dachshunds and using them will cause a back injury and IVDD.

-However, although the difference between that old trope and the truth is semantics, that is false and, in fact, using stairs may be beneficial.
+However, although the difference between that old trope and the truth is semantics, that may be false.

-First, Intervertebral Disk Disease (IVDD) is a genetic disease that affects breeds affected by Chondrodystrophy (CDDY) (dwarfism – like the Dachshund).
+Intervertebral Disk Disease (IVDD) is a genetic disease that affects breeds with Chondrodystrophy (CDDY), or dwarfism, like the Dachshund.

 The gene (it’s a gene mutation actually) causes a dog’s spinal disks to dry out, age prematurely, and calcify.

 Approximately 25% of Dachshunds will experience a back issue in their lifetime due to the disease.

 If a disk gets brittle enough, it can rupture.